Pret-a-LLOD/Fintan/2-run-pipelines.md

 [back to top](README.md)

 # Develop and run pipelines
-In the previous section we described the general architecture of Fintan and the layout of its repositories.
-Now we will focus on how to actually write transformation pipelines and how these look like in both the JSON configuration files, as well as the user interface.

 ## JSON configurations and I/O
 For writing pipelines, Fintan uses an extended version of the JSON configuration schema used for CoNLL-RDF.
 Simple pipelines with a single stream of data can still adhere to the original format.
 Fintan is thus backward compatible with all existing CoNLL-RDF pipelines: